Why Higher Doses Aren’t Always the Answer for Weight Loss

 Be Careful With Medications

 Your doctor chose the dose since it’s secure and would generate the desired outcome.
 Staying with the directions is crucial not only for security but also for the result.
-The FDA emphasizes that not using the medication assists individuals to experience the benefit.
+The FDA emphasizes that not using the medication assists individuals in experiencing the benefit, especially when medication plays a role in a weight loss plan.

 Don’t Forget Your Mental Health